 The following design guidelines provide a framework for the organization, function and quality of low-rise multiple dwellings on development lands in Mississauga.
-The intent of the guidelines is two-fold: ensure that new development is sensitive to established communities through design continuity and the relationship with neighbouring properties; and increase the standard of design in the city by encouraging new low-rise development in existing communities, new neighbourhoods or areas in transition to set new precedents.
+The intent of these guidelines is two-fold: ensure that new development is sensitive to established communities through design continuity and the relationship with neighbouring properties; and increase the standard of design in the city by encouraging new low-rise development in existing and new neighbourhoods and communities, or areas in transition to set new precedents.